Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - I want to be able to find specific data by using the interactive charts.

-- I need to be able to reset the data at anytime.
+- I need to be able to reset the data at any time.

 - I want a brief introduction and information on charts to help me in my understanding as I analyse and draw my own conclusions.

-- I would like the site to have some familiarity with goverment information sites so I trust the data.
+- I would like the site to have some familiarity with government information sites so I trust the data.

 **Design choices**

-- Colours- The main colours are white, blue and greys, with some shades taken from the London TFL website, this gives the feel of an offical information site.
+- Colours- The main colours are white, blue and greys, with some shades taken from the London TFL website, this gives the feel of an official information site.

-- Fonts- The fonts orginally planned were Hammersmith and Cabin which were the closest free alternatives to the fonts used on the offical TFL webiste.
-After removing the darker backgound image I was using, much lighter fonts were needed to fit the lighter, floaty feel of the cards.
+- Fonts- The fonts I orginally planned to use were Hammersmith and Cabin which were the closest free alternatives to the fonts used on the official TFL website.
+After removing the darker background image I was using, much lighter fonts were needed to fit the lighter, floaty feel of the cards.
 Montserret and Lato are easy to read, friendly fonts that work great with the overall look and feel.

 - Text-align- The text is centered in the cards as this looks and flows better with the chart displayed.
 Left align text was tested and looked odd with the centered chart and cards.
 As the text is fairly short
 I believe it works for the cards.
 The help and main intro are left aligned as there is more text and it is more suitable.

-- Icons- Font awesome icons are used to make the number displays more appealing, create a clear close button on the help modal and add a nice Github logo on the footer.
+- Icons- Font awesome icons are used to make the number displays more appealing, create a clear close button on the help modal and add a nice GitHub logo on the footer.

-- Cards- This bootstrap design feature is used to give each display or chart it's own clear section to make the whole page easier to read as it is easy to seperate each bit of data being rendered.
+- Cards- This bootstrap design feature is used to give each display or chart it's own clear section to make the whole page easier to read as it is easy to separate each bit of data being rendered.
-Seperating information like this is often used of offical London gov sights too.
+Separating information like this is often used of official London government sights too.

 - Imagery- A clear related image is used for the header.
 The boldness is a good contrast to the simple colours and layout.